zoobot/ChatRoom-controlled-LED-Blink/README.md

+# LED Hello World Motion Sensor ChatRoom#
-# ChatRoom controlled LED Blink with Motion Sensor reporting
+## ChatRoom controlled LED Blink with Motion Sensor reporting ##

 This is a LED Hello World using modified source code for a very simple chat example used for the [Getting Started](http://socket.io/get-started/chat/) guide of the Socket.IO website.